Pelvic Mesh Repair in Northern New Jersey

 One option is to use pelvic or transvaginal mesh.
 There are several surgical methods of repairing pelvic floor disorders exist, including this method known as transvaginal mesh implantation.

 Dr. Ali Ghomi is among the first group of surgeons in the country who received board certification in pelvic reconstructive surgery, formerly known as urogynecology.
 Dr. Ghomi uses his expertise to aid women in pelvic floor dysfunctions including the treatment of pelvic organ prolapse.
 If you are experiencing symptoms of pelvic organ prolapse or have complications from your pelvic mesh treatment, contact Dr. Ghomi to discuss your symptoms and repair.
-Call (862) 657-3150 or request an appointment through our secure online form to schedule a consultation at our urogynecology office in North Jersey.
+To get relief, please call (862) 657-3150 or request an appointment through our secure online form to schedule a consultation at our urogynecology office in North Jersey.

 Why Pelvic Mesh Repair?

 Some women have reported complications from pelvic mesh, and wish to have it removed or repaired.
 Transvaginal mesh removal is a technically complex surgical procedure in which surgeons attempt to remove or repair as much of the mesh as possible.

 - Chronic pain

 - Urinary problems

 - Exposure of the mesh through the vagina

 Complete transvaginal mesh removal is possible for some women, while only part of the mesh can be removed in other women due to complicated issues from the type of mesh that was originally used.